Chart Color Schemes

 Dandenong North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Dandenong North is estimated at around 23,503.
-This reflects an increase of 953 people since the 2021 Census, which reported a population of 22,550 people.
-The change is inferred from the resident population of 23,319, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 71 validated new addresses since the Census date.
+The population of Dandenong North is estimated at around 23,503 as of Feb 2026.
+This reflects an increase of 953 people since the 2021 Census, which reported a population of 22,550.
+The change is inferred from the resident population of 23,319 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 71 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,495 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Dandenong North's growth rate of 4.2% since the census positions it within 2.7 percentage points of the SA3 area (6.9%).
+Dandenong North's growth rate of 4.2% since census positions it within 2.7 percentage points of the SA3 area (6.9%), demonstrating competitive growth fundamentals.
 Population growth for the suburb was primarily driven by overseas migration that contributed approximately 86.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future projections anticipate lower quartile growth nationally, with the suburb expected to increase by 774 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth of statistical areas across the nation is anticipated, with the suburb expected to increase by 763 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.5% in total over the 17 years.

 Frequently Asked Questions - Population